e-bonn/openFrameworks/README.md

 # openFrameworks

 This project requires openFrameworks (http://openframeworks.cc/download/).
-When cloning this repository, clone it into apps in the installe oF.
+When cloning this repository, clone it into apps in the installed openFrameworks.